zj6882917/LuaCWC-LuaAutoComplete/README.md

 	    return cls
 	end

-then you can define a class:
+Then you can define a class:

 	ClassName = class("ClassName",
 	{